MadCatX/FFBChecker/README.md

 	mkdir build
 	cd build
-	../qmake
+	cmake ../ -DCMAKE_BUILD_TYPE=Release
 	make

-Note that some Linux distributions may provide `qmake-qt5` and `qmake-qt4` to target different version of the Qt framework.
-In such a case run `qmake-qt5` instead of qmake.
+Note that at least CMake 2.8.13 is required.
+SDL2 header files and PkgConfig are required to enable SDL2 support.

 To launch FFBChecker, run: